goaaats/uranium-shellpatch/readme.md

 #### Requirements

-pip, python-future and Unrar.
+pip, python-future, requests, tqdm, and Unrar.
 For macOS and Ubuntu, these can be installed for you.
 For other linux distributions you may have to install pip with your own package manager.